 At the Open/Dialog window, after pressing the buttons you need to click on another folder within the Open/Dialog window and then simply go back to the Desktop folder.
 From there you hidden files should show up.
 Easy wasn’t it?

-The next option is to use the Finder to get find the hidden folder.
+The next option on how to hide files on Mac is to use the Finder to get find the hidden folder.
 This involves some work with the terminal again and from there you need to close all the Finders too which is more daunting than it sounds.

 defaults write com.apple.finder AppleShowAllFiles TRUE